-GRAFENWOEHR, Germany - U.S. Army Garrison Bavaria community members can request routine and emergency work orders and other housing services through one Housing Office call center.
+GRAFENWOEHR, Germany — U.S. Army Garrison Bavaria community members can report work orders and request other housing services through one Housing Office call center.

 ROUTINE WORK ORDERS

 During the normal duty day, Monday through Friday from 7:30 a.m. to 4 p.m., community members should call their work order requests in to Directorate of Public Works Housing Hotline.
 This includes requests for appliance repairs, government-leased and government-owned housing repairs, and on-post office and installation support.

 - For all USAG Bavaria communities: DSN 526-4379, CIV 09641-70-526-4379

 Requests for appliance repair can also be made at Housing Appliances Repair Office Monday through Friday from 8 a.m. to 4 p.m.

 Community members can also make work order requests by visiting the garrison website for work order request forms and email information.